Alexandrov geometry: foundations: Struts and rank

 \section{Struts and rank}

-Our definitions of strut and distant chart differ from the one given by Burago, Gromov and Perelman in \cite{BGP}; it is closer to Perelman's definitions \cite{perelman:spaces2,perelman:morse}.
+Our definitions of strut and distance chart differ from the one in \cite{burago-gromov-perelman}; it is closer to Perelman's definitions \cite{perelman:spaces2,perelman:morse}.

-The term ``strut'' seems to have the closest meaning to the original Russian term used in \cite{BGP}.
-In the official translation, it appears under name ``burst'' and in the authors translation it was ``strainer''.
-It seems that both are not good, so we decided to switch to ``strut''.
+The term ``strut'' seems to have the closest meaning to the original Russian term used by Yuriy Burago, Grigory Perelman, and Michael Gromov \cite{burago-gromov-perelman}.
+In the official translation, it appears as ``burst'', and in the authors' translation it was ``strainer''.
+Neither seems intuitive, so we decided to switch to ``strut''.

 \begin{thm}{Definition of struts} Let $\spc{L}$ be a complete length $\Alex{}$ space.
-We say that a point array $(a^0,a^1,\dots,a^\kay)$ in $\spc{L}$ is \emph{$\kappa$-strutting} for a point $p\in\spc{L}$ if $\angk\kappa p {a^i}{a^j}>\tfrac\pi2$ for all $i\not=j$. \end{thm}
+We say that a point array $(a^0,a^1,\dots,a^\kay)$ in $\spc{L}$ is \emph{$\kappa$-strutting} for a point $p\in\spc{L}$ if $\angk\kappa p {a^i}{a^j}>\tfrac\pi2$ for all $i\ne j$. \end{thm}

+Recall that the packing number is defined in \ref{sec:notations}.
+The following definition is motivated by the observation that $k\z=\pack_{\pi/2}(\SS^{k-1})-1$ for any integer $k>0$.

 \begin{thm}{Definition} Let $\spc{L}$ be a complete length $\Alex{}$ space and $p\in \spc{L}$.
 Let us define rank of $\spc{L}$ at $p$ as

 \end{thm}

 Thus $\rank$ takes values in $\ZZ_{\ge0}\cup\{\infty\}$.